 Procedure and design:

-The procedure and design was identical to experiment one, except that there now was ?? trial with feedback, and ?? trials with no feedback.
+The procedure and design was identical to experiment one, except that there now was 84 trials with feedback, and 168 trials with no feedback.

 Results

 One participant did not wish to have their data submitted for analysis.
 Data from one participant was corrupted and subsequently excluded.
 Exclusion and trimming was otherwise as in experiment 1.